Impicklerick12/PhotoMarketplace/README.md

 PhotoPlace aims to connect photographers and customers.
 It’s purpose is to solve two common problems when acquiring photography services, the difficulty in finding an appropriate photographer, and on the other side of the coin, the difficulty in finding work for freelance photographers.
 PhotoPlace allows photographers to post ‘listings’, which can be any form of service they wish to provide, such as a portrait photography session, a workshop or even a piece of art.
 Instead of shopping and browsing across a variety of apps and websites, PhotoPlace is a one-stop-shop for photography services.
 Users are able to search for specific types of listings, instead of having to ask a photographer what their rate is for a certain service, it can be laid out in the form of a listing with a set price.

 ##### Functionality / features

+* User Authentication

+Firstly, anyone looking to view the profiles and listings on PhotoPlace need to sign up using an email and password.
+Once they sign up they now become a user, and can view all profiles and listings

 PhotoPlace allows users the choice to create a profile if they wish, which represents a photographer's profile page.
-If they are simply browsing and are looking for a photographer to work with, they do not need to and can still perform actions on the site.
+If they are simply browsing and are looking for a photographer to work with, they do not need to and can still perform actions on the site as a user.

+* Authorisation

 Users are only able to create one profile, which can contain information about themselves and their professional photography experience such as their name, social media links and a bio.
 Profiles are able to create many listings, which are essentially products or services that the photographer provides.
 These listings are editable only by the profile user, and contain information relevant to the service such as the description, category of service, and price.

 Within each profile page (show page), there is a reviews section at the bottom.
 This was created so that users and photographers alike were able to leave comments and reviews about profiles, giving real feedback regarding the quality of work that the photographer provides.
 Finally, there is an area where all of the listings are provided, so that any user is able to filter through them to find their desired category or service.

+* Feature Photographers

+The home page contains information regarding the use of the app, as well as a selection of featured photographers.
+These were created through eager loading, selecting the top 3 profiles.

+* Categories

+The home page also contains a visualisation of some of the categories that are enabled in the PhotoPlace application.
+Each listing can be marked with a category, with future implementation including a search function that will show listings for each category.

+* Image Upload

+Each profile has the ability to upload an image to use as their profile image.
+This was accomplished using active storage in Rails.
+This profile image is attached to their profile through the profile model (has_one_attached :photo) and is able to be used throughout the site.
+When the profile makes a review on any profile, their photo is used, and if they do not have a profile or profile photo, a stock image is attached.

+* Reviews

+Reviews are attached to a single profile id.
+So the review routes are nested within the profile routes, where only the create function is enabled.
+Each review contains information regarding to its columns, including the body of text, the profile id it is attached to, and the user id of the user who placed the review.

+* Pagination

+The pagy gem was used to limit the number of profiles and listings shown on each index page.
+Once the user base of the app grows, the index pages can become over populated with data, causing slower performance and loading.
+By limiting each page to 10 or 12 profiles/listings, we are able to scale the app effectively.

+* Eager Loading Principles

+Eager loading was implemented to improve the N+1 query issues.
+By using the includes and find methods, and specifying any relations, we are able to limit the database quiries and find the exact matching data point from the params.

 ##### Target audience
 PhotoPlace is initially targeted at photographers looking to display their professional profiles and services.
 The appeal of PhotoPlace is a one-stop-shop for photographers, instead of having to use several different services and apps to provide information and advertising to potential clients.
 PhotoPlace relies on photographers creating detailed profile pages, and populating them with listings containing the services they provide.
 The second target audience is the general population who are searching for photographers to work with, searching for services such as product or wedding photography.
 This audience is able to interact with photographers, view their services, and leave reviews relating to their experiences.
 When PhotoPlace grows, it could accommodate a number of creative services such as videography, graphic design, and even software development.